Swami Shilananda

-Swami Shilananda (born Pere Julià Mayol on 17 June 1925 – died 15 December 2022) was a Spanish Jesuit missionary who lived in India from 1948 to 2017.
+Swami Shilananda (born Pere Julià Mayol; 17 June 1925 – 15 December 2022) was a Spanish Jesuit missionary who lived in India from 1948 to 2017.
 He spent most of his missionary life in and around Nashik, in Maharashtra.
 He founded the Sanjivan Ashram at Lonarwadi, Sinnar, in the State of Maharashtra, India.

 Life

 Pere Julià Mayol born in 1925 in the Catalan village of Gelida, where he witnessed the ravages his homeland went through during the Spanish Civil War.
 He entered the Society of Jesus as a novice in August 1945, the month the first atomic bomb was dropped on Hiroshima, Japan.
 He later said that both experiences strongly marked his outlook and goals in life, determining him to work for peace.

 After his novitiate and a year of juniorate at Veruela, in 1948 he was sent to India.
 He was 23 years old, still a Jesuit scholastic, and travelled in the company of seven other fellow Jesuits, including Angelo Benedetti (later:Swami Shubhananda).
 He was ordained a Catholic priest on 24 March 1960 and made his final vows on 5 November 1976.

 After some years of formation and learning of languages, he was sent as formator and professor of Latin, in 1955, to the Bombay Seminary.
 In 1962 he was sent to Pune to learn Marathi.
 From 1963 to 1966 he worked in Manikpur - Vasai, where he adopted the name Shilananda.
 At some point he also adopted the dress of an Indian sannyasi.
 From 1966 to 1968 he was in Nashik, ministering in a farm owned by the Society of Jesus and making explorations for possible pastoral work.

 In 1968 he received permission from Fr Juan Masià to live outside the Jesuit community in a rented space at Panchavati on the banks of the Godavari river.

 During this period he made the traditional Hindu pilgrimage to the four Hindu holy places – Kedarnath, Dwarka, Kanyakumari, Puri – on cycle; as such he was highly regarded by the sannyasis gathered in Nashik for the Kumbha Mela.
 An account of the Kedarnath pilgrimage in 1975 may be found in Darshan: Da Bombay all'Himalaya in bicletta in ricerca di Dio.